myberry2026/aeva2/README.md

 ## What have we done to improve the agent accuracy:

 1. Improve the brain: Decide - Do - Verify cycle.
 Always check before and after each action.
+Provide both screenshots and filtered XML trees.
 2. Improve the hand: Remove the friction.
 Install IME and set it as default.
 Abstract the key operations.
 3. Improve the skill: Composing common use-cases of multi-step operations into just one single tool query to reduce error rate and latency.
 E.g. via Android intents.